Truncated modules and linear presentations of vector bundles: Introduction

-The starting point of our analysis is that linear matrices of relatively small size can be cooked up with two ingredients, namely two finitely generated graded modules $\bE$ and $\bM$ over the ring $R=\kk[x_0,\ldots,x_n]$, admitting a linear resolution up to a certain step.
-Here, the module $\bG$ should be thought of as a \lq\lq small\rq\rq\ modification of $\bE$, namely $\bG$ should be Artinian.
+The starting point of our analysis is that linear matrices of relatively small size can be cooked up with two ingredients, namely two finitely generated graded modules $\bE$ and $\bG$ over the ring $R=\kk[x_0,\ldots,x_n]$, admitting a linear resolution up to a certain step.
+Here, the module $\bG$ should be thought of as a \lq\lq small perturbating factor\rq\rq\ of the resolution of $\bE$, in such a way that $\bG$ does not affect the local behavior of $\bE$ (in other words $\bG$ should be Artinian).
 Then, under suitable conditions, the kernel $\bF=\ker(\mu)$ of a surjective map $\mu : \bE \to \bG$ will only have linear and quadratic syzygies; by imposing further constraints we obtain a presentation matrix for $\bF$ that is not only linear, but also of smaller size than that of $\bE$, as the presentation matrix of $\bG$ is \lq\lq subtracted\rq\rq\ from that of $\bE$.
 The key idea here is that, in order for $\bE$ to fit our purpose, it is necessary to {\it truncate} it above a certain range, typically its regularity, which ensures linearity of the resolution, while leaving the rank of the matrix presenting $\bE$ unchanged.
 To connect this result with linear matrices of constant rank, one takes $\bE$ and $\bG$ such that their sheafifications are vector bundles over $\PP^n$; this, together with one more technical assumption, guarantees that the presentation matrix of $\bE$, as well as that of any of its higher truncation, actually has constant rank.
 This is the content of our two main results, Theorems \ref{teorema A} and \ref{teorema B}.

-In order to obtain interesting matrices via our method, we analyze Artinian modules $\bG$ with pure resolution, exploiting some basic results of Boij-S\"oderberg theory.
-Note that the choice of where one needs to truncate is arbitrary here; in this sense we define a tree associated with any linearly presented module $\bE$, rooted in $\bE$, whose nodes are the possible forms of linear matrices whose sheafified cokernel is $\tilde{\bE}$, and whose edges correspond to the Artinian modules with pure resolution that we use in the construction of the matrices.
+In order to obtain interesting matrices via our method, we analyze Artinian modules $\bG$ with pure resolution, exploiting some basic results of Boij-S\"oderberg theory \cite{BoijSoederberg1,Eis_Floy_Wey_PureRes,EisenbudSchreyer_gradedModules,ESS}.
+Note that the choice of where one needs to truncate is arbitrary here; in this sense we define a tree structure associated with any linearly presented module $\bE$, rooted in $\bE$, whose nodes are the possible forms of linear matrices whose sheafified cokernel is $\tilde{\bE}$, and whose edges correspond to the Artinian modules with pure resolution that we use in the construction of the matrices.